OneMadGypsy/rack/README.md

 1) upon committing an `Author` to the database, it will be saved "as-is"
 2) upon retrieving it from the database, `.fk_books` will be processed and it's final data will be stored in a `.books` property.
 Whatever you put after `fk_` will be the name of the property that you can request the final data from

+**note:** `.books` will not exist in the database.
+It is created on-the-fly when an author is requested from the database, and instanced as an `Author`.
+Of course this is on purpose.
+What is the point of the foreign keys if we are just going to store copies of all the `Book` entries on the `Author`?

 ```python3
 # this is not wrong - db.__setitem__ returns and can be used as a right-side-expression
 # which in this case will return the author with the id corrected from UNIQUE